How Long Do You Have To File A Wrongful Death Lawsuit In Texas?

 Moreover, a wrongful death suit can be filed against a third party on negligence or other grounds, such as a supervisor’s failure to observe workplace safety practices or operating procedures.

 Determining whether you should file a wrongful death lawsuit in Texas can raise many questions.
 How long do you have to file a wrongful death lawsuit in Texas?
 Who is eligible to file a wrongful death lawsuit?
 What types of damages are included in a wrongful death lawsuit?
-Hardworking personal injury lawyers like Alford & Clark can answer these questions and help you move forward with your claim.
+Hardworking personal injury lawyers like Alford Law PLLC can answer these questions and help you move forward with your claim.

 Who Can File a Wrongful Death Lawsuit in Texas?